verdaccio/charts/README.md

 > ⚠️ If you are using **stable/verdaccio** chart, [be aware is deprecated](https://github.com/helm/charts/pull/21929), forward all new PR and or issues to this repository.

+> If you need support for Helm v2, please use `<=v0.19.0`, be aware we do not support Helm v2 anymore.

 ## Introduction

 This chart bootstraps a [Verdaccio](https://github.com/verdaccio/verdaccio)